It starts with one idea, one discussion. Who knows where your ideas may lead?

 - 2nd Place and 3rd Place: Education Abroad Individual Award (valued at up to $3,750) for each team member to be used towards an international learning experience

 This competition is open to all University of Alberta students: undergraduate and graduate, from any faculty, full and part-time.
 We encourage your team to bring together individuals from diverse backgrounds or areas of study.
 Teams of two to four members are accepted, ideally from different disciplines.

 How does it work?

-Please review the scoring rubric to see what is expected of participating teams.
+- Review the scoring rubric to see what participating teams will be judged on

 Timeline & Important Dates

 November 15, 2020